 - Living Laboratories in the education and healthcare sectors where innovative and emerging technologies can be independently tested in a real-world scenario and their potential benefit to the sector quantified.

 - Buildings to Grid Data Clearing House digital platform for receiving and making available building data relating to HVAC&R and onsite renewable energy equipment.
 Hosted ‘applications’ will enable supervisory control of users’ building HVAC&R equipment in order to unlock megawatts of demand response potential.

-iHub’s activity streams aim to:
+iHub’s three activity streams aim to:

 - improve the control of HVAC&R by demonstrating the capability within a selection of building types to reduce onsite energy use, including how to reduce peak demand and demand charges, and increase the hosting capacity of solar